-- Health and Energy external radiation exposure rates are in good agreement. - Exposure rates on the Hanford Site are consistent with historical results, and are similar to rates at locations along the Hanford perimeter and offsite locations. - Exposure rates along the Columbia River are consistent with background.
+- Health and Energy external radiation exposure rates are in fair agreement.
+Health typically reports radiation rates approximately 25% greater than Energy. - Exposure rates on the Hanford Site are consistent with historical results, and are similar to rates at locations along the Hanford perimeter and offsite locations. - Exposure rates along the Columbia River are consistent with background.